 After M128 you can program another feed rate, at which the TNC will carry out the compensation movements in the linear axes.
 If you program no feed rate here, or if you program a larger feed rate than is defined in MP7471, the feed rate from MP7471 will be effective.

-Before positioning with M91 or M92 and before a T block, reset M128.
+Before positioning with M91 or M92: Reset M128.

-To avoid contour gouging you must use only spherical cutters with $\ensuremath{\texttt{M128}}$.
+To avoid contour gouging you must use only spherical cutters with M128.

 The tool length must refer to the spherical center of the tool tip.